 All members of the Nardelli family have worked here at some point and this branch featured on the Travel Channel show “Sandwich Paradise”.
 Nardelli’s never fails to win “Best Grinder” in CT Magazine’s annual poll and has a menu bursting with hot and cold options.

-If you need a tip, go for the Italian Combo (mayo, provolone, pruzitini, lettuce, tomato, capicola, salami), the Baked Stuffed Pastrami or the Pulled Pork with Coleslaw.
+If you need a tip, I’d go for the Italian Combo (mayo, provolone, pruzitini, lettuce, tomato, capicola, salami).
+But you can’t beat the Baked Stuffed Pastrami or the Pulled Pork with Coleslaw.